 - Ensure that the partner institution has adequate courses in English and a compatible academic calendar.

-- If the agreement involves reciprocal exchange programs or any other study abroad opportunities initiating faculty should discuss with the Senior Director of International Education Enrollment Management the feasibility of sending students and maintaining the student exchange balance.
+- If the agreement involves reciprocal exchange programs or any other study abroad opportunities initiating faculty should discuss with the Director of Study Abroad the feasibility of sending students and maintaining the student exchange balance.